mworion/MountWizzard4/docs/source/install_mw4.rst

     MW4_Update.sh          # Ubuntu
     MW4_Update.command     # OSx

 scripts.
-In some circumstances this might be necessary though MW4 has it's own internal updater.
+In some circumstances this might be necessary, but for normal use MW4 has it's own internal updater and a manual script is not necessary.